theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/LEGAL_AND_IP.md

     <td style="padding: 10px; border: 1px solid #ddd;"><a href="https://doi.org/10.5281/zenodo.18203897" target="_blank">10.5281/zenodo.18203897</a></td>
   </tr>
 </table>

-**Summary:** By depositing these documents into the Zenodo evidentiary plane, the Author (Sir Steven Alexander Schr&ouml;der | The Ghost in the Code&trade;) has created a timestamped, DOI‑anchored public record for Layer 0&ndash;1 / Ring &minus;3 architectures.
+Summary: By depositing these documents into the Zenodo evidentiary plane, the Author (Sir Steven Alexander Schröder | The Ghost in the Code™) has created a timestamped, DOI‑anchored public record for Layer 0–1 / Ring −3 architectures.
 Any later substrate‑level AI containment claims must be read against this record.

----

-## &#9881;&#65039; PART II THREAT ELEMENTS (LEGAL / FORENSIC VIEW)
+⚙️ PART II THREAT ELEMENTS (LEGAL / FORENSIC VIEW)

 For clarity, the specific threat model elements to document in the legal/forensic layer are represented below.
 This defines the adversarial attack surface targeted at the evidentiary and chronologic plane itself.